Animate This! My Favorite 3-D Animated Movies

 A pretty cool animated holiday flick from Aardman studios that reveals the truth of how all the old skool magic and new updated machinations mesh together up at the North Pole and it all comes into play in order to ensure that the one night that the entire world depends on Team: Santa, all goes on without a hitch.

-The truth is, with the amount of time that passed between installments, TS3 had acquired a level of computer generated graphics that still wowed the new millenium audiences, but with a story whose natural maturity and growth actually gave older movie viewers "the feels" big time.
-And yet, it also kept enough of the innocense of the first two movies to allow younger, newbie fans the ability to relate.
+Ā The truth is, with the amount of time that passed between installments, TS3 had acquired a level of computer-generated graphics that still wowed the New Millenium audiences, but with a story whose natural maturity and growth actually gave older movie viewers "the feels" big time.
+And yet, it also kept enough of the innocence of the first two movies to allow younger, newbie fans the ability to relate.
 That's a balance that is incredibly tricky to achieve, but because this 3rd chapter managed to do it so well, it ended up defining the entire series as one of the most successful franchises in cinema history, both critically, visually and of course, financially.

 It seems like these days, every season, an animated movie comes out displaying the next level of computer-generated visuals.
 At the time of this posting, it's this movie and Wall-E. While on one end, this film comes with all the standard plot devices that usually accompany the story of these animated features, Kung Fu Panda has enough of it's own style to stand away on it's own.
 I don't think that the story was told as successfully as many of it's predecessors, but the next level of the "anthropomorphic" facial expressions and the characteristics of the movements achieved in this film seem to make up for it.